alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 This function allows users to reclaim their previously locked LP tokens after the lock period has expired.

-Internally, it calls the `claim-liquidity` function from the external `liquidity-locker` contract.
+Internally, it calls the `claim-liquidity` function from the `liquidity-locker` contract.
 That contract:

 - Checks that the caller has a non-zero locked amount
 - Verifies that the current block is past the `end-burn-block` set during locking